mekiii/P5-Conways-Game/README.md

 ## Future ideas

-There are several ideas I have in mind, to improve this application
+There are several ideas I have in mind, to improve this application:

 [ ] Implementing a restart button